 - Factors like plumbing and electricity

 A small home on a petite lot in the San Diego area called for a clever configuration to work in a spa that was as beautiful as it was functional.
-Landscape designer Amelia B. Lima & Associates made the spa the focal point of the outdoor space.
+Landscape designer Amelia B. Lima & Associates made this luxurious spa the focal point of the outdoor space.
 Resembling a beautiful square pond with a weir that is a fountain feature, the spa features a back wall made of glass tile and a face of travertine.
-The spa's back wall also created a raised planter in which tall-growing horsetail adds more privacy.Continue to 4 of 21 below.
+The spa's back wall also created a raised planter in which tall-growing horsetail adds more privacy.Continue to 3 of 16 below.

 Brick-Wall Privacy Spa

-Nestled in the corner of a brick-walled patio, a spa designed by Rosebrook Custom Inground Pools features a fountain-like scupper that makes the hot tub look more like a pond, especially when people aren't sitting in it.
-Located at a home near Chicago, the spa features a handy automatic cover.Continue to 5 of 21 below.
+Nestled in the corner of a brick-walled patio, this hidden spa designed by Rosebrook Custom Inground Pools features a fountain-like scupper that makes the hot tub look more like a pond, especially when people aren't sitting in it.
+Located at a home near Chicago, the spa features a handy automatic cover.Continue to 4 of 16 below.

 Hot Tub With Red Stone

-A spa with another great view offers breathtaking views of Great Falls, Montana.
-Designed by Laura Fedro Interiors, the ranch features relaxing outdoor spaces and local materials, like this red stone.Continue to 7 of 21 below.
+This is a spa with another great view offers breathtaking views of Montana.
+Designed by Laura Fedro Interiors, the ranch features relaxing outdoor spaces and local materials, like this red stone.Continue to 5 of 16 below.